 "SINNER: Sacrifice for Redemption" is a challenging boss battler action RPG.
 Take on bosses who represent the seven deadly sins to atone for your past sins.
 Each victory comes at a cost, as you must permanently sacrifice a part of yourself, decreasing your power level.
 Can you overcome the temptations and achieve redemption?

-- The game is very short, with only a handful of bosses and limited content, leading to a lack of replayability.
+The game is very short, with only a handful of bosses and limited content, which may not justify the full price for some players.

-- Boss mechanics can feel unfair and frustrating, with some attacks being difficult to predict or avoid.
+Boss mechanics can feel frustrating and unfair at times, with some attacks being difficult to predict and leading to cheap deaths.

 “Movement, even when sprinting, feels like wading through sand, seemingly to extend gameplay time artificially.”